 In the legitimate interests of the company, we may sometimes transfer limited personal data to professional advisers such as legal advisors, financial or other business advisors.
 In all cases we transfer only what is needed and always by the most secure method available to us.

 When you are using our secure online payment pages, your donation is processed by a third-party payment processor, who specialises in the secure online capture and processing of credit/debit card transactions.
 At the time of the latest review of this policy the Company is using Stripe.
 If you have any questions regarding secure transactions, please contact us.

 Personal data may also be held on Cloud-based IT devices, which means that personal data may be transferred outside of the EU.
 Where this is the case, the Cloud-based IT device has confirmed that it has appropriate safeguards in place.
 For example, we use Google Drive which transfers data to the US.
 Google Drive is certified under the EU-US Privacy Shield Framework.
 This means that the country to which your personal data is transferred (the US) is deemed to provide an adequate level of protection for your personal information.

 Keeping your data accurate

 The accuracy of your information is important to us.
 We’re working on ways to make it easier for you to review and correct the information that we hold about you.
 In the meantime, if you change email address, or any of the other information we hold is inaccurate or out of date please email firstname.lastname@example.org.

 The Data Protection Act (2018) gives all data subjects enhanced rights over their own personal data:

-- The right to access the personal data we hold about you.
-You may do so by writing to the Tosh Brittan as detailed below.
+The right to access the personal data we hold about you.
+You may do so by writing to Tosh Brittan as detailed below.

-- In limited cases you have the right to object to our processing your data or restrict processing, but this will not apply to data we process to meet our legal obligations.
+In limited cases, you have the right to object to our processing of your data or restrict processing, but this will not apply to data we process to meet our legal obligations.

 If you are unsatisfied with the response from us, you have the right to complain to the Information Commissioner’s office at www.ico.org.uk